kristinmlee/census_data/censusData.md

     ##
     ## Number of Fisher Scoring iterations: 18

-###### Step 4: Choose the model that appears to have the highest performance based on a comparison between reality (the 42nd variable) and the model’s prediction.
+### Step 4: Choose the model that appears to have the highest performance based on a comparison between reality (the 42nd variable) and the model’s prediction.

+#### A. Predict model outcome of learning data and calculate accuracy for each model.

     ##using model, predict outcome
     #if prediction > 0.5, label as "over", else label as "under" $50K income level